 The minimum night flow per connection indicator is a KPI (Key Performance Indicator) adapted from AWWA (American Water Works Association) and IWA (International Water Association) and it is usually used to compare leakage between different zones.
 It is obtained by dividing the MNF volume per day (calculated based on the minimum night flow) by the number of service connections of each zone.
 By dividing by the number of connections, it is possible to directly compare leakage levels between zones with very different sizes.

 The MNF value is a good indicator for tracking leakage in the same zone (an increase in the MNF value along several days can be caused by leakage in the network) however it is not a good indicator to directly compare leakage between different zones, as the zone size also plays an important role: generally big zones have a bigger MNF than smaller zones.
 To compare leakage between different zones, the MNF per connection indicator should be used.
 MNF data may provide more insights in zones with low flow since a single leak will have a bigger impact on MNF values.

 Note: you can get similar results for the MNF in each zone, if you go to the Zone Details page and select the Integration type Daily Minimum.
-The difference between the Daily minimum value presented in the Zone Details page and the MNF value presented in the Minimum Night Flow page (inside the Water Audit) is that the first one is calculated considered the raw re-sampled time series, while the second is calculated based on a cleaned time series, where bad data is removed through the use of machine learning techniques, so that MNF indicators can be more accurate.
+The difference between the Daily minimum value presented in the Zone Details page and the MNF value presented in the Minimum Night Flow page (inside the Water Audit) is that the first one is calculated considered the raw re-sampled time series (no cleaning data), while the second is calculated based on a cleaned time series, where bad data is removed through the use of machine learning techniques, so that MNF indicators can be more accurate.

-Historical Range for create the time series graph for.
+Time period considered for displaying the values in the graphs.
 Available options are "Last 7 days", "Last month", "Last 3 months" and "Last year"